Rays vs. Phillies: Betting Trends, Records ATS, Home/Road Splits

 Rays vs. Phillies: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-The Tampa Bay Rays and Wander Franco ready for the second of a three-game series against Kyle Schwarber and the Philadelphia Phillies on Wednesday at Tropicana Field.
+Wander Franco and the Tampa Bay Rays head into the final of a three-game series against Alec Bohm and the Philadelphia Phillies at Tropicana Field, Thursday at 6:40 PM ET.

-Oddsmakers list the Rays as -135 moneyline favorites, while giving the underdog Phillies +110 moneyline odds to win.
-A 9-run total is set in the matchup.
+The favored Rays have -130 moneyline odds against the underdog Phillies, who are listed at +105.
+A 9-run over/under is set for the contest.

 Rep your team with officially licensed Rays gear!
 Head to Fanatics to find jerseys, shirts, and much more.